Tázlár: History

 There was a village in the place of Tázlár in the age of the Árpád dynasty, though not much is known about the settlement.
 In the Mongol invasion of Hungary of 1241–1242, people of the town fortified a stone church, but they were ultimately slain by the invaders and the village was burnt down.
 The king later repopulated the area with Cumans.
 The village's current name is from a certificate dating back to 1429, which has Cuman origins too.

 The medieval village was later destroyed; it was in the hands of various landlords, who spilt their lands up to give to peasants, to work their lands.

-In 1872 from the neighouring Kisbócsa, Nagybócsa, Kötöny and Harka formed a new village with the same name of Tázlár.
-Bócsa in 1906 and Harkakötöny in 1949 split off to be their own settlements.
+In 1872, the neighbouring settlements of Kisbócsa, Nagybócsa, Kötöny and Harka merged to form a new village, also named Tázlár.
+Bócsa separated in 1906 and Harkakötöny in 1949, each becoming an independent settlement.

 Tázlár's name was changed to Prónayfalva in 1907, but since 1947 it's called Tázlár again.